Insights Compliance

 Frequently asked questions

-It is a specific, fenced and secured area that the Federal Tax Authority has approved for producing, storing or moving excise goods without excise tax becoming due at that point.
-Think of it as a duty-suspension bubble: tobacco, energy drinks, carbonated drinks, sweetened drinks and electronic smoking devices can sit inside the zone with the excise legally suspended.
+- It is a specific, fenced and secured area that the Federal Tax Authority has approved for producing, storing or moving excise goods without excise tax becoming due at that point.
+Think of it as a duty-suspension bubble: tobacco, energy drinks, sweetened drinks — the category that absorbed carbonated drinks on 1 January 2026 — and electronic smoking devices can sit inside the zone with the excise legally suspended.
 The tax only crystallises when those goods are released from the zone for consumption in the UAE market.
 Every Designated Zone must have a warehouse keeper who is registered with and accountable to the FTA for what happens inside it.

 Filed under: excise designated zone uae, excise tax, designated zone, warehouse keeper, FTA, excise goods, duty suspension, customs